 Which program should I attend?

-- Do your research.
 Find out what the degree you are looking at will allow you to do.
-Each state and province is different in terms of scope of practice and regulation of both naturopathic doctors and traditional naturopaths.
-Also, the term “accredited” can be confusing because many online or correspondence naturopathic programs are “accredited” by organizations that—unlike the CNME which accredits 4-year, doctoral level ND programs—are not recognized by the U. S. Department of Education.
+Each state and province are different in terms of scope of practice and regulation of both naturopathic doctors and traditional naturopaths.
+Also, the term “accredited” can be confusing because many online or correspondence naturopathic programs are “accredited” by organizations that—unlike the CNME which accredits four-year, doctoral level ND programs—are not recognized by the U. S. Department of Education.
 These other types of programs will not make you eligible to obtain licensure or write NPLEX.
 So carefully research your options before deciding.

-For more information about CNME-accredited ND programs and becoming a licensed ND, go to AANMC.org.
+For more information about CNME-accredited ND programs and becoming a licensed ND, click here.

-Valerie A. Kremer, CNHP, is a second year naturopathic medical student at the Canadian College of Naturopathic Medicine, Toronto, ON, Canada.
+Valerie Gettings, CISSN is a fourth-year naturopathic medical student at the Canadian College of Naturopathic Medicine and the President of the Naturopathic Medical Student Association (NMSA).
 She is also a traditional naturopathic doctor graduate from Trinity School of Natural Health.
 Prior to her path in naturopathic medicine, Valerie was a public affairs specialist and director for community outreach for U.S. Navy Medicine.
 Valerie received her B.A. in public communication and international relations from American University, Washington, D.C.

 Learn More About Becoming a Naturopathic Doctor